TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Power-Supply.md

 <img src="/Documents/Images/Detailed%20Design%20Power%20Supply%203D%20model%20%233.png" width="2000" height="900">

-## Buildable Schematic
-NOT DONE YET: Integrate a buildable electrical schematic directly into the document.
-If the diagram is unreadable or improperly scaled, the supervisor will deny approval.
-Divide the diagram into sections if the text and components seem too small.

-The schematic should be relevant to the design and provide ample details necessary for constructing the model.
-It must be comprehensive so that someone, with no prior knowledge of the design, can easily understand it.
-Each related component's value and measurement should be clearly mentioned.

 ## BOM

 | Component               | Manufacturer | Part No.    | Distributor | Qty | Unit Price | Total  |